OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/TM-2.md

 ---
 layout       : blocks/working-session
-title        : Threat Modeling: What can go wrong with JuiceShop? type         : workshop
+title        : Threat Modeling - What can go wrong with JuiceShop? type         : workshop
 owasp-project: no
 track        : Threat Model